rrelledge/redislabs-docs/content/rc/security/database-security/passwords-users-roles.md

 - `@` indicates a command category
 - `~` defines a permitted key pattern

-#### Pre-defined permissions
+#### Predefined permissions

-Redis Cloud includes three, pre-defined permissions:
+Redis Enterprise Cloud includes three, predefined permissions:

 - Full Access (`+@all ~*`) - All commands are allowed for all keys
 - Not Dangerous (`+@all -@dangerous ~*`) - All commands except for the "dangerous" command category are allowed for all keys